Moylan files motion to vacate injunction against abortion ban

 There is little exception to the ban; rape and incest, for instance, are not considered.
 Moreover, the ban also would make it a crime to solicit a person to submit to an abortion, which could mean providing information on where to get an abortion.

-The law was enacted in 1990 and was, soon after, determined unconstitutional due to case law at the time protecting abortions as a constitutional right, namely, the landmark U.S. Supreme Court case Roe v.
+The law was enacted in 1990 and was, soon after, determined unconstitutional due to case law at the time protecting abortions as a constitutional right under the landmark U.S. Supreme Court case Roe v.
 Wade.

 SCOTUS reversal